3 Operational Imperatives Retailers Need to Consider When Transitioning from Offline to Online

 In the second installment, we’d like to draw attention to three more operational areas, requiring upgrades and orchestration en route to omnichannel commerce.

 Retailers need to adapt their IT infrastructure to meet the increased load coming from three distinct vectors:

 Each party has a unique host of needs that can be met with cloud computing.
 Migrating core business applications, customer-facing products, and communications to the cloud can majorly increase the speed and scope of your retail operations.

-Empowering your teams with access to self-service business analytics, cloud-based ERP software (e.g. SAP HANA), and are the top-of-mind-priority for retailers, who are now restarting their operations both online and offline.
+Empowering your teams with access to self-service business analytics, cloud-based ERP software (e.g. SAP HANA), and remote work solutions are the top-of-mind-priority for retailers, who are now restarting their operations both online and offline.
 Improved collaboration, a lower total cost of ownership, higher levels of business continuity, and streamlined disaster recovery are among the benefits one of our clients, a large grocery chain, has reported after migrating SAP S4/HANA to Azure.

 While remote collaboration and distributed data storage majorly increase your operational agility, such setups are also more prone to security risks.
 First of all, your cybersecurity policies and security mechanisms must be adapted to protect a larger number of endpoints, network connections, and devices, accessing the core systems and storing sensitive data.

 In our eBook “Innovative Security Approaches to Enable Digital Transformations”, we are discussing how to extend your cybersecurity defense perimeter to accommodate a wider range of people, devices, and technologies.